RaniSputnik/events/README.md

 ## Use cases

-There are a number of goals for this tool that will help it become a productive and compelling offering for those using CloudWatch / EventBridge:
+There are a number of goals for this tool that will help it become a productive and compelling offering for those using EventBridge:

 - [x] Query all subscribers to a specific event (including other AWS accounts)
 - [ ] Query the publisher(s) of a specific event